Initial State Dependent Dynamics Across Many-body Localization Transition: V. Energy of various initial states

 At this end, we would like to discuss the energy of various initial states considered in this work.
-We calculate $E_{in} =\la \Psi_0|H|\Psi_0\ra$ for various kink initial states and normalize it w.r.t the range of eigen-spectrum to get $E_{norm} = \frac{E_{in}-E_{min}}{E_{max}-E_{min}}$ for each disorder configuration which is then averaged over many independent disorder configurations resulting in $\la E_{norm}\ra$ shown in \Fig{Ekinks}.
-As shown in \Fig{Ekinks}, 1-kink state has maximum energy due to maximum contribution of interaction term while the CDW state has lowest energy.
+We calculate $E_{in} =\la \Psi_0|H|\Psi_0\ra$ for various kink initial states.
+In the thermodynamic limit, for any odd-kink state $E_{in} = V\lbr \frac{L}{N_{kinks}+1}-1\rbr$ such that $E_{in}$ is maximum for a 1-kink state and goes to zero for the CDW state.
+Even number of kink states are a bit more tricky.
+An even number of kink state and its particle-hole counterpart state do not have the same energy.
+For example, 2-kink state as in \Fig{kinks}, has energy equal to the 1-kink state, but the 2-kink state obtained by particle-hole inversion, has energy equal to a 3-kink state.
+Hence, we have mainly focused on odd number of kink states in this work. \Fig{Ekinks} shows energy of initial states normalized w.r.t the range of eigen-spectrum $E_{norm} = \frac{E_{in}-E_{min}}{E_{max}-E_{min}}$ for each disorder configuration which is then averaged over many independent disorder configurations resulting in $\la E_{norm}\ra$.
+As shown in \Fig{Ekinks}, 1-kink state has maximum energy due to maximum contribution of the interaction term while the CDW state has the lowest energy.
 For initial states with 1-kink to 7-kinks, $\la E_{norm}\ra$ shows a slight decrease as the disorder strength increases while for the CDW state $\la E_{norm}\ra$ increases as the disorder strength increases from $2t_0$ to $10t_0$.